Bangladesh: Who killed Rohingya leader Mohibullah? | DW | 04.10.2021

 Although the Rohingya refugee camps are known for being overpopulated and chaotic, Mohibullah's office was situated in a relatively organized camp called Lambasia, which is also within a few hundred feet of two police stations.

-While Mohibullah organized it with clear permission from the authorities under his organization’s banner, the Arakan Rohingya Society for Peace and Human Rights (ARSPH), the demonstration alarmed many groups both within and outside of the camps, who considered him to be a threat due to his influence over the refugees.
+While Mohibullah organized it with clear permission from the authorities under the banner of his organization, the Arakan Rohingya Society for Peace and Human Rights (ARSPH), the demonstration alarmed many groups both within and outside of the camps, who considered him to be a threat due to his influence over the refugees.

 "If suddenly there's an 'accident,' no problem.
 Every community worker gives his life at last," Mohibullah told Reuters.